New York City Subway: History

 In 1940, the city bought the two private systems.
 Some elevated lines ceased service immediately while others closed soon after.
 Integration was slow, but several connections were built between the IND and BMT.
 These now operate as one division, called the B Division.
 Since the former IRT tunnels are narrower, have sharper curves, and shorter station platforms, they cannot accommodate B Division cars, and the former IRT remains its own division, the A Division.
 Many passenger transfers between stations of all three former companies have been created, allowing the entire network to be treated as a single unit.

 During the late 1940s, the system recorded high ridership, and on December 23, 1946, the system-wide record of 8,872,249 fares was set.

-The New York City Transit Authority (NYCTA), a public authority presided by New York City, was created in 1953 to take over subway, bus, and streetcar operations from the city, and placed under control of the state-level Metropolitan Transportation Authority in 1968.
+The New York City Transit Authority (NYCTA), a public authority of New York City, was created in 1953 to take over subway, bus, and streetcar operations from the city, and placed under control of the state-level Metropolitan Transportation Authority in 1968.

 Organized in 1934 by transit workers of the BRT, IRT, and IND, the Transport Workers Union of America Local 100 remains the largest and most influential local of the labor unions.
 Since the union's founding, there have been three union strikes over contract disputes with the MTA: 12 days in 1966, 11 days in 1980, and three days in 2005.

 By the 1970s and 1980s, the New York City Subway was at an all-time low.
 Ridership had dropped to 1910s levels, and graffiti and crime were rampant.
 Maintenance was poor, and delays and track problems were common.
 Still, the NYCTA managed to open six new subway stations in the 1980s, make the current fleet of subway cars graffiti-free, as well as order 1,775 new subway cars.
 By the early 1990s, conditions had improved significantly, although maintenance backlogs accumulated during those 20 years are still being fixed today.